MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md

 1. Run the **Visual Studio Installer** from the **Start** menu.

-1. If you've alread installed Visual Studio, choose the **Modify** button for the installed version of Visual Studio you'd like to modify.
+1. If you've already installed Visual Studio, choose the **Modify** button for the installed version of Visual Studio you'd like to modify.
 Otherwise, choose **Install** to install Visual Studio.

 1. With the **Workloads** tab selected, scroll down and select the **Mobile development with C++** workload in the Visual Studio Installer.
 When this workload is selected, other required components for C++ development are also selected.
 You can also choose other workloads and individual components to install at the same time.
 To build cross-platform code that also targets UWP, select the **Universal Windows Platform development** workload.

 1. In the **Installation details** pane, expand **Mobile development with C++**.
-In the **Optional** section, you can choose additional versions of the NDK, the Google Android Emulator and Intel Hardware Accelerated Execution Manager, and the IncrediBuild build acceleration tool.
+In the **Optional** section, you can choose additional versions of the NDK, the Google Android Emulator, the Intel Hardware Accelerated Execution Manager, and the IncrediBuild build acceleration tool.

 1. By default, one or more Android SDK setup components are included by the workload.
 Additional versions of the Android SDK are available.
 To add one to your installation, choose the **Individual components** tab, then scroll down to the **SDKs, libraries, and frameworks** section to make your selection.